Before taking the exam, we recommend that you have a minimum of six months experience managing a G Suite domain with a minimum of 50 users.

 You'll receive a pass or fail result within a few minutes of submitting your exam.

-When you pass the exam, you'll see an onscreen notification that you've passed, and 1–2 business days later you'll receive an email from donotreply@kryteriononline with your electronic certificate and Google Apps Certified Administrator logo files.
+When you pass the exam, you'll see an onscreen notification that you've passed, and 1–2 business days later you'll receive an email from donotreply@kryteriononline with your electronic certificate and G Suite Certified Administrator logo files.
 To maintain your certification, you'll need to recertify every 18 months.
 For more information about recertification requirements, see Certification Policies.